patriksvensson/cupboard/README.md

 ### 5. Run the configuration

-Now, open up a terminal in administratorr mode and execute the build.
+Now, open up a terminal in administrator mode and execute the build.

 ```
 > dotnet run -- --verbosity diagnostic